- Cylance Endpoint Security requirements

 detects and reacts to threats in various ways.
 When you configure your access control list (ACL) rules to allow access to destinations, CylanceGATEWAY

 - Destination protection: You can use destination reputation to block potentially malicious IP addresses and FQDNs that match the risk level that you specify (low, medium, or high).
 When enabled, the default risk level is high.CylanceGATEWAYlogs and automatically blocks connections to the destinations that match the set risk level when the destination matches the ACL rule and checks the network protection.
 When destination protection is disabled, threats are logged but the connection is not blocked.
-For more information on a list of anomalies and their actions, see viewing network activity.
-Destination reputation is disabled by default.Risk levels use a combination of machine learning (ML) models and static IP reputation database to determine if a destination might contain potential threats.
+For more information on a list of detections and their actions, see viewing network activity.
+Destination reputation is enabled by default.Risk levels use a combination of machine learning (ML) models and static IP reputation database to determine if a destination might contain potential threats.

 - ML models: The ML models assign a confidence level to destinations that your users might access.
 ML models continuously learn whether a destination might contain potential threats.